PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 Makes the material unlit/emissive.
 Useful for anything that is meant to be giving light but not reflecting any/much.

 #### Materials.Flags.Glow
 Same as 'Unlit' but also enables the use of a Glow Map in the diffuse texture's alpha channel.
-The material will be significantly significantly brightened based on how opaque the glowmap is.
+The material will be significantly significantly brightened based on how opaque the Glow Map is.

+Note that despite the name this doesn't automatically create "glowing" materials.
+What it does do is let you brighten a material enough so that it'll pass the game's bloom threshold (which is set by the map) and then the bloom effect will cause it to "glow".

 #### Materials.Flags.Per-Pixel Lighting
 Calculate lighting per-pixel instead of per-vertex for diffuse lighting.